Meet Nursing Home Requirements with Cornell Systems

 - Hospice center

-ANSI/UL 1069 Nurse Call System Requirements
+UL 1069 Nurse Call Code Requirements

 - Category 1: facilities where failure of a nurse call system is likely to result in major injury or death of patients or caregivers require an ANSI/UL 1069 approved call system